-The species currently faces multiple threats.
-Firstly, it suffers “revenge killings,” Mishra explains, by farmers whose herds are attacked by the feline, as well as poaching and illegal wildlife trafficking.
-Further, over the past decades its habitat has become increasingly fragmented due to major infrastructure development, primarily highways, mines and dams.
-And to all these risks must be added climate change, which has heightened the dangers confronting the species and the whole mountain ecosystem of Asia, due to the frequency and intensity of extreme climate events and natural disasters “The entire region,” Mishra observes, “is warming nearly two times faster than the Northern Hemisphere average.”
+Finally, to all these risks must be added climate change, which has heightened the dangers confronting the species and indeed the whole Asian mountain ecosystem, due to the frequency and intensity of extreme climate events and natural disasters.
+“This part of the planet,” Mishra observes, “is warming nearly two times faster than the Northern Hemisphere average.”

 It was this fragile situation that led to the creation of the International Snow Leopard Trust over forty years ago, in 1981.
-In the last decade, the organization helped create an “intergovernmental alliance,” which has brought together different organizations and promoted cooperation between the governments of the 12 countries where the snow leopard lives in order to protect the species and its ecosystem.
-In 2013 officials, politicians and conservationists arrived at a common conservation strategy enshrined in the Bishkek Declaration, signed by the governments of the 12 range countries, to cooperate in the conservation of the cat and its habitat, and formed the Global Snow Leopard and Ecosystem Protection Program.
+In the past ten years, the organization has helped put together an “intergovernmental alliance” promoting cooperation between NGOs and governments in the 12 countries where the snow leopard lives, in an effort to protect the species and its ecosystem.
+In 2013, conservationists and political leaders arrived at a common conservation strategy enshrined in the Bishkek Declaration, in which the governments of the 12 range countries agreed to cooperate in the conservation of the cat and its habitat, and, to this end, formed the Global Snow Leopard and Ecosystem Protection Program.

 “This pledge testifies to the power of nature conservation to foster international cooperation, even among countries engaged in disputes,” says Mishra.
-“With the snow leopard’s habitat taking in so many territories, its conservation would not be possible without cross-border cooperation.”
+“With the snow leopard’s habitat taking in so many territories, its conservation would not be possible without this kind of cross-border collaboration.”

-According to some estimates, as few as 4,000 individuals of snow leopard survive.
-Mishra insists however that this is “a preliminary approximation,” adding that the Global Snow Leopard and Ecosystem Protection Program is facilitating the first scientifically robust, large-scale study to determine the size and range of the current population, with results due within a year.
+According to some estimates, as few as 4,000 individuals of the snow leopard survive.
+Mishra insists however that this is “a preliminary approximation,” adding that the Global Snow Leopard and Ecosystem Protection Program is facilitating the first scientifically robust, large-scale study to determine the size and range of the species’ current population.

-“We have to understand,” he explains, “that conserving nature is never just a local matter.
+“What we have to understand,” Mishra explains, “is that conserving nature is never just a local matter.
 It is a global challenge that concerns us all, governments, firms and civil society.
 As the pandemic has shown, we live in an interconnected world, so what is happening with biodiversity in a remote mountainous region of Asia can impact directly on the other side of the planet.”

 MORESnow Leopard Trust